zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change helps provide the latest features offered by the Portlet 3.0 Specification.
+This change helps stabilize the foundation of Liferay Portal's utilities.

 ---------------------------------------

-### Decoupled Several Classes from PortletURLImpl When Implementing Portlet 3.0
+### Decoupled Several Classes from PortletURLImpl
 - **Date:** 2018-Jun-08
 - **JIRA Ticket:** LPS-82119

 #### What changed?

-All classes implementing `javax.portlet.BaseURL` have been moved to the `com.liferay.portlet.internal` sub package.
+All classes implementing `javax.portlet.BaseURL` have had their inheritance hierarchy change.
 These classes include

 - `PortletURLImplWrapper`
 - `LiferayStrutsPortletURLImpl`